UnspecifiedLLC/Crazy-Kittens-Game/acceptance/jvm/README.md

 ## Setup
 Install docker https://docs.docker.com/engine/installation/.

-## Run Tests
+## Start the application and the Selenium server
 Open a terminal session.
 Navigate to the JVM acceptance test directory (/Crazy-Kittens-Game/acceptance/jvm).
-It should contain a `docker-compose.yml` file.
 Run:

-`docker-compose up`
+`docker-compose -f kittens-compose.yml up`

+This will start two containers:

-## Crazy Kittens
+### Crazy Kittens
 Crazy Kittens should be running locally in a docker container.
 It's a web application, you should be able to inspect it at http://localhost:8080/

-## Selenium Standalone
+### Selenium Standalone
 There should be a Selenium standalone instance also running locaally.
 Selenium standalone provides a web browser (in this case, Chrome) that our test implementation can use to interact with Crazy Kittens.
 You can access the console at http://localhost:4444/wd/hub

+This terminal session will now show the output of the Selenium server.
+When you're ready to stop, use ctrl-c to kill the process.

-## Tests
+## Run Tests
+Open a terminal session.
+Navigate to the JVM acceptance test directory (/Crazy-Kittens-Game/acceptance/jvm).
+Run:

+`docker-compose up`

-A container instance that will run Maven targets is started, allowed to copmlete, and then dies.
-The targets are defined in the pom.xml file.
+A transient container instance that will run Maven targets will be started.
+It will run tests (via Maven targets defined in the pom.xml file).

 ### Viewing Results
-Results from the last test run are put into `/target/surefire-reports`.
+Results from the last test run are put into `/Crazy-Kittens-Game/acceptance/jvm/target/surefire-reports`.

 ## Issues
-   * External page scenario results bundled up with the cukes demo example
-   * Missing tests against kittens
-   * Separate docker-compose commands for starting the 'persistent' containers (kittens, selenium) and running tests
+  * some crufty example code should be cleaned out
+  * could use more tests of the actual gameplay, development of the KittensPage class